-We are happy to announce that we are now offering the possibility to use AssureSign within DocumentsCorePack.
-This article will cover how to use AssureSign V3 APIs and Simple Setup templates within DocumentsCorePack.
-If you need the legacy AssureSign solution for using SOAP based communications, please have a look here.
+You now have the option to use AssureSign within DocumentsCorePack (DCP).
+This article will cover how to use AssureSign V3 APIs and Simple Setup templates within DCP.
+If you need the legacy AssureSign solution for using SOAP based communications, look at this article.

 How does AssureSign work?